 Business owners considering transferring their appreciated property to a foreign corporation with an eye toward utilizing the corporate “non-recognition” rules and potentially avoiding additional U.S. taxes should note that, although these transfers are feasible in some situations, the IRS imposes substantial limitations when the transfer involves a foreign corporation.
 Section 367 of the Internal Revenue Code spells out these limitations.
 In many cases, these transfers involve filing Form 926, Return by a U.S. Transferor of Property to a Foreign Corporation and substantial other filing requirements which require the assistance of an advisor with significant international tax experience.Passive Activity Reporting

-If a foreign entity derives a sufficient percentage of its assets or income from passive activities, it may qualify as a Passive Foreign Investment Company, and a U.S. person with an interest in the company, direct or indirect, may be required file Form 8621, Information Return by a Shareholder of a Passive Foreign Investment Company.
+If a foreign entity derives a sufficient percentage of its assets or income from passive activities, it may qualify as a Passive Foreign Investment Company, and a U.S. person with an interest in the company, direct or indirect, may be required to file Form 8621, Information Return by a Shareholder of a Passive Foreign Investment Company.